cfengine/documentation/reference/special-variables/edit.markdown

 ---
 layout: default
 title: Variable context edit
-categories: [Special Variables,Variable context edit]
+categories: [Reference, Special Variables, Variable context edit]
 published: true
-alias: Special-Variables-Variable-context-edit.html
+alias: reference-special-Variables-Variable-context-edit.html
-tags: [Special Variables,Variable context edit]
+tags: [reference, variables, variable context edit, edit_line, files promises]
 ---

-### Variable context `edit`

 This context edit is used to access information about editing promises during their execution.
 It is context dependent and not universally